nginxinc/docker-nginx-controller/README.md

 ### 1.2.
 Standalone Mode

-By default the agent will try to determine the OS `hostname` on startup.
-The `hostname` is used to generate a UUID to uniquely identify the NGINX instance in NGINX Controller.
-When the Agent is run inside of a container the hostname is the shortened Docker Container ID on the host where the container is running.
+By default the agent will try to determine the OS hostname during installation using the `hostname -f` command.
+The hostname value will then be assigned to the `instance_name` key in the agent configuration file (`agent.conf`) and further used to generate a UUID, which together with an instance name provide a means of uniquely identifying the NGINX instance in NGINX Controller.
+When the Agent is run inside of a container the default hostname is a shortened Docker Container ID on the host where the container is running.
+The automatically assigned instance_name can be overridden on runtime by setting the `ENV_CONTROLLER_INSTANCE_NAME` environment variable to the desired value.

-If the `hostname` is set, it is also advisable to set `STORE_UUID=True`  This additional setting will persist the defined `hostname` and a dynamically generated uuid identifier together.
-This additional setting allows the container instance to be stopped and started or persist if the container host is rebooted.
-You should also add the `--hostname` docker parameter for this to work.
+Using the optional build-time setting of `STORE_UUID=True` will also make sure that the dynamically generated UUID is persisted in the agent configuration.
+This, together with the `instance_name`, allows the container instance to be stopped and started or persist if the container host is rebooted.

 This means that each new container started from a Controller-enabled Docker image will be reported as a standalone system in the Controller Console.
 This is the recommended configuration, as Controller will aggregate metrics across your instances based on the application, application component, location, environment, and so on.